 Trisha is definitely one of the most ballsy, gutsy protagonists in Jinty.
 Although she gets depressed several times she never quits and she always bounces back.
 We all love her instantly because she’s no Pollyanna, and the artwork of Andrew Wilson (best remembered for “The Happy Days”) really brings off her irrepressible character.

 Though not a bad person at heart, Trisha is clearly irresponsible and we know she is set for a long road to redemption about learning responsibility.
 However, she’s not wallowing in self-blame as many protagonists do in girls’ comics, which is refreshing.
-Initially she resists the idea that she is to blame as there were other factors involved in the accident as well, such as the oil patch.
-It takes the shock of seeing Fran to make Trisha realise she must take some of the blame and she becomes more sober.
-It really is to Mrs Hayward’s credit that she is taking some of the blame as well and is not holding any grudges against Trisha or turning vindictive towards her (unlike some counterparts in girls’ comics, such as Mrs Mitchell in Jinty’s “Waves of Fear”).
+Initially she resists the idea that she is to blame, as there were other factors involved in the accident as well.
+It takes the shock of seeing Fran to make Trisha realise she must take some responsibility for it and she becomes more sober.
+It really is to Mrs Hayward’s credit that she is taking some of the blame as well and is not holding any grudges against Trisha or turning bitter towards her (unlike some parents in girls’ comics, such as Mrs Mitchell in Jinty’s “Waves of Fear”).

 Trisha being an inspiration to Fran is a brilliant plot twist.
 At the hospital, Fran falls into the trap of self-pity, refusing to be helped, having hysterics etc, etc. We see this a lot in girls’ comics and can only wait and see what snaps the girl out of it.
 It is a delight to see it is the courage of the very girl who was partly to blame for her condition.